-In this paper, we introduce the Adversarial Document Ranking Attack (ADRA) task against NRMs, which aims to promote a target document in rankings by adding adversarial perturbations to its text.
-We focus on the decision-based black-box attack setting, where the attackers have no access to the model parameters and gradients, but can only acquire the rank positions of the partial retrieved list by querying the target model.
+In this paper, we introduce the Word Substitution Ranking Attack (WSRA) task against NRMs, which aims to promote a target document in rankings by adding adversarial perturbations to its text.
+We focus on the decision-based black-box attack setting, where the attackers cannot directly get access to the model information, but can only query the target model to obtain the rank positions of the partial retrieved list.
 This attack setting is realistic in real-world search engines.
-We propose a novel Pseudo Relevancebased ADversarial ranking Attack method (PRADA) that learns a surrogate model based on Pseudo Relevance Feedback (PRF) to generate gradients for finding the adversarial perturbations.
+We propose a novel Pseudo Relevance-based ADversarial ranking Attack method (PRADA) that learns a surrogate model based on Pseudo Relevance Feedback (PRF) to generate gradients for finding the adversarial perturbations.